junxit/us-congress-bills-113/metadata.md

 - 2014-05-13 — Placed on the Private Calendar, Calendar No. 1.
 - 2014-05-13 — Reported by the Committee on Judiciary.
 H. Rept.
 113-445.
 - 2014-05-13 — Reported by the Committee on Judiciary.
 H. Rept.
 113-445.
+- 2014-07-15 — Considered from the Private Calendar.
+- 2014-07-15 — Motion to reconsider laid on the table Agreed to without objection.
+- 2014-07-15 — On passage Passed without objection.
+- 2014-07-15 — Passed/agreed to in House: On passage Passed without objection.